 This handbook is supplementary to Board Policy.
 Should a provision of this handbook contradict Board policy, the Board policy prevails.
 This handbook supersedes all prior handbooks and other written material on the same subjects.
-School Board Approved Handbook: June 26, 2023
+Please note that this handbook is subject to periodic updates to ensure compliance with the latest Indiana codes and legislation.
+School Board Approved Handbook: May 19, 2025